Adaptive Incremental Mixture Markov chain Monte Carlo: Adaptive Incremental Mixture MCMC

 \subsection{AIMM}

 Algorithm \ref{alg:aimm} summarizes AIMM.
 Note that during an initial phase consisting of $N_0$ iterations, no adaptation is made.
 This serves the purpose of gathering sample points required to produce the first increment.
+Also, we have denoted by $N$ the Markov chain length which may depend on the dimension of $\Xset$ and the computational resources available.
+In any case, we recommend setting $N\gg N_0$.